danvy/kloutsharp/README.md

 The Klout API for C#

 ##Introduction
 Like it or hate it, there's not a lot of tool to measure your impact on social networks.
-Klout is one of those.
+Klout is one of those, check it on http://klout.com.
 The Klout APIs are pretty simple be a C# implementation will ease your work.
 I created a portable library so it should be usable for .NET 4.5, Window, Windows Phone, iOS and Android.

 ##How to use it?